miraheze/statichelp/content/tech-docs/Tech:Server_admin_log.md

 title: Tech:Server admin log
 ---

+## 2025-11-26

+* 07:21 @pskyechology: test
+* 01:12 @abaddriverlol: repool c2
+* 01:11 MirahezeLSBot: [somerandomdeveloper@mwtask181] finished deploy of {'config': True, 'force': True} to all - SUCCESS in 20s
+* 01:10 MirahezeLSBot: [somerandomdeveloper@mwtask181] starting deploy of {'config': True, 'force': True} to all
+* 01:03 @abaddriverlol: depool c2
+* 01:03 MirahezeLSBot: [somerandomdeveloper@mwtask181] finished deploy of {'config': True, 'force': True} to all - SUCCESS in 22s
+* 01:03 MirahezeLSBot: [somerandomdeveloper@mwtask181] starting deploy of {'config': True, 'force': True} to all
+* 00:58 @abaddriverlol: reboot db161

 ## 2025-11-25

 * 22:19 MirahezeLSBot: [somerandomdeveloper@mwtask181] finished deploy of {'pull': 'errorpages', 'errorpages': True} to all - SUCCESS in 22s